redox-os/book/src/porting-applications.md

 ]
 ```

-- `[source]` : Section for data types that manage the program source (only remove it if you have a `source` folder)
+- `[source]` : Section for data types that manage the application source (only remove it if you have a `source` folder)
-- `source.git` : Git repository of the program (can be removed if a Git repository is not used), you can comment out it to not allow Cookbook to force a `git pull` or change the active branch to `master` or `main`.
+- `source.git` : Git repository of the application (can be removed if a Git repository is not used), you can comment out it to not allow Cookbook to force a `git pull` or change the active branch to `master` or `main`.
 Read the [Git Repositories](#git-repositories) section for more details.
-- `source.upstream` : If you are using a fork of the program source with patches add the program upstream source here (can be removed if the upstream source is being used on the `git` data type)
+- `source.upstream` : If you are using a fork of the application source with patches add the application upstream source here (can be removed if the upstream source is being used on the `git` data type)
-- `source.branch` : Program version Git branch or patched Git branch (can be removed if using a tarball or the `master` or `main` Git branches are being used)
+- `source.branch` : application version Git branch or patched Git branch (can be removed if using a tarball or the `master` or `main` Git branches are being used)
-- `source.rev` : Git tag or commit hash of the latest stable version or last working commit of the program (can be removed if you are using a tarball or waiting Rust library version updates)
+- `source.rev` : Git tag or commit hash of the latest stable version or last working commit of the application (can be removed if you are using a tarball or waiting Rust library version updates)
 - `source.shallow_clone` : Boolean data type to only download the current commit of source files (Git [shallow clone](https://github.blog/open-source/git/get-up-to-speed-with-partial-clone-and-shallow-clone/)), which can reduce the download/delta processing time a lot and save many storage space (insert `shallow_clone = true`).
 Read the note in the [Git Repositories](#git-repositories) section if you are doing heavy development in a fork
-- `source.tar` : Program source tarball (can be removed if a tarball is not used), read the [Tarballs](#tarballs) section for more details.
+- `source.tar` : application source tarball (can be removed if a tarball is not used), read the [Tarballs](#tarballs) section for more details.
-- `source.blake3` : Program source tarball BLAKE3 hash, can be generated using the `b3sum` tool, install with the `cargo install b3sum` command (can be removed if using a Git repository or under porting)
+- `source.blake3` : application source tarball BLAKE3 hash, can be generated using the `b3sum` tool, install with the `cargo install b3sum` command (can be removed if using a Git repository or under porting)
 - `source.patches` : Data type to load `.patch` files (can be removed if patch files aren't used)
 - `"patch1.patch",` : The patch file name (can be removed if the `patches` data type above is not present)
 - `source.same_as` : Insert the folder of other recipe to make a symbolic link to the `source` folder of other recipe, useful if you want modularity with synchronization
 - `source.script` : Data type used when you need to change the build system configuration (to regenerate the GNU Autotools configuration, for example)
-- `[build]` : Section for data types that manage the program compilation and packaging
+- `[build]` : Section for data types that manage the application compilation and packaging
-- `build.template` : Insert the program build system, read the [Templates](#templates) section for more details.
+- `build.template` : Insert the application build system, read the [Templates](#templates) section for more details.
 - `build.cargopath` : Data type for Cargo package directory path (when `Cargo.toml` is missing in repository/tarball root directory or when package is not declared in the root directory workspace)
 - `build.cargopackages` : Data type for Cargo packages
 - `build.cargoexamples` : Data type for Cargo examples